Miguel-Liranzo/hackathon/README.md

 Getting a working mockup with the appropriate information

 ## What we learned
-We learned how to web scrape for information and writing scripts that takes that info for our use
+We learned how to web scrape data for information and writing scripts that takes that info and implemented to our app